cackle-rs/cackle/README.md

 cargo install --locked --git https://github.com/cackle-rs/cackle.git cargo-acl
 ```

-Installing `bubblewrap` is recommended as it allows build scripts (build.rs) and tests to be run
+Installing `bubblewrap` is recommended as it allows build scripts (build.rs), tests and rustc to be
-inside a sandbox.
+run inside a sandbox.

 On systems with `apt`, this can be done by running: